Wyatt's rebellion: Henry Grey, Duke of Suffolk

-The list of conspirators also includes the Duke of Suffolk (based for part of his life in Leicestershire) who was "an hearty Friend unto the Gospel" continued to profess it until his death" He was the father of Lady Jane Grey, who was proclaimed queen after the death of Edward VI in an abortive attempt to prevent the ascension of Mary.
+The list of conspirators also includes the Duke of Suffolk (based for part of his life in Leicestershire) who was "an hearty Friend unto the Gospel" and continued to profess it until his death" He was the father of Lady Jane Grey, who had been proclaimed queen by the Privy Council after the death of Edward VI in an abortive attempt to prevent the accession of Mary.

-William Thomas, Esq.
+William Thomas

 Thomas was an avowed Protestant who was known as a “hot gospeller” and is viewed by some historians as the original leader of the rebellion.

 Edward Courtenay

 Courtenay was the great-grandson of Edward IV.
-He also was the imprisoned son of the Marquis of Exeter and the grandchild and last living descendant of a Plantagenet.
+He also was the imprisoned son of the Marquis of Exeter and the grandchild and last living Plantagenet.
 In the eyes of his countrymen, Courtenay’s long confinement had given him “graces of mind and body” and he was the preference of many who wanted Mary to marry an Englishman.

-Other Rebels
+Other rebels

-Although the total number of insurrectionists is much higher, the names of some 750 have been found in various records, often with their status or trade and their parish.
+Although the total number of insurrectionists is known to have been much higher, the names of some 750 have been found in various records, often with their status or trade and their parish.
 The roles they played in the rebellion are mostly subject to conjecture, but some of the more well-known are Sir Nicholas Throckmorton, who is quoted as saying he "wished it Were lawfull for all of ech Religion to live safelie according to their conscience"., Sir Henry Isley, Lords John and Thomas Grey (brothers of Suffolk), Sir Nicholas Arnold, and Leonard Digges, a mathematician.